 It’s located just off Kildaire Farm Road close to the Whole Foods store which we go to often, but we’d never set foot in Hemlock Bluffs and it turned out to be exactly what we were looking for.

-Being the middle of winter most of the trees were bare of course, but just getting outside in nature, breathing in that crisp fresh air, and stretching our legs on the well maintained mulched trails as we wandered through the forest was a lovely way to spend an hour!
+Getting outside in nature, breathing in that crisp fresh air, and stretching our legs on the well maintained mulched trails as we wandered through the forest was a lovely way to spend an hour!

 This 140-acre preserve along Swift Creek is home to a unique community of eastern hemlock trees and other plant species, and is a joint project between the North Carolina state park system and the Town of Cary.

-There’s several nature trails, scenic overlooks of Swift Creek, wildlife watching opportunities, a children’s nature trail, and the Stevens Nature Center (currently closed due to Covid).
+There are three lovely nature trails, scenic overlooks of Swift Creek, wildlife watching opportunities, a children’s nature trail, and the Stevens Nature Center (currently closed due to Covid).

 Beech Tree Cove Trail (0.9 mile)